Steenrod closed parameter ideals in the mod-$2$ cohomology of $A_4$ and $SO(3)$: Abstract

 \section{Abstract}

 In this paper, we classify the parameter ideals in $H^*(BA_4;\bbF_2)$ and in the Dickson algebra $H^*(B\SO(3);\bbF_2)$ that are closed under Steenrod operations.
-Consequently, we obtain restrictions on the dimensions $m,n$ for which $A_4$ can act freely on $S^m\times S^n$.
-We construct free $A_4$-actions on finite CW-complexes homotopy equivalent to a product of two spheres realizing some of the ideals from our classification.
+Consequently, we obtain restrictions on the dimensions $n,m$ for which $A_4$ (and $\SO(3)$) can act freely on $S^n\times S^m$.